pristinsky1/DSC180A_Viasat_Project/README.md

     v.) run **python run.py analysis**

-    By runningsteps ii-v, you will see return statements that give you more information and details on the accuracy of the model and its performance.
+    By running steps ii-v, you will see return statements between each step that give you more information and details on the accuracy of the model and its performance.

     Another option woulbd be to skip steps ii-v and simply run run **python run.py all**

      To see analysis, look within the notebooks folder and click on analysis.ipynb.